 The compensatory award in an unfair dismissal is capped at the higher of £78,962.00 or one year’s gross salary.

-Tim Thompson, Partner at Hegarty Solicitors commented “These rates apply for dismissals where the event giving rise to the entitlement to compensation or other payments occurred on or after the 6th April 2016; so it is important for employers to consider the new rates if they are planning on making redundancies in the next few months.
+Martin Bloom, Partner at Hegarty Solicitors commented “These rates apply for dismissals where the event giving rise to the entitlement to compensation or other payments occurred on or after the 6th April 2016; so it is important for employers to consider the new rates if they are planning on making redundancies in the next few months.